nickpoerio/CarND-Advanced-Lane-Lines/writeup_report.md

 ![alt text][image6]   ![alt text][image6bis]

 Curve radius and lateral position are noted at the top left corner of the image.
-Observe that if the radius is greater than 10000 m, the road is considered to be straight.
+Observe that if the radius is greater than 10 km, the road is considered to be straight.

 ---